Help Center/ VPC Endpoint/ User Guide/ VPC Endpoint Services/ VPC Endpoint Service Overview

 There are two types of VPC endpoint services: gateway and interface.

-• Gateway VPC endpoint services are created only for cloud services.
+• Gateway VPC endpoint services are configured by the system only for cloud services.

-• Interface VPC endpoint services can be created for both cloud services and your private services.
-Cloud services are configured as VPC endpoint services by the O&M personnel by default.
-However, you need to create VPC endpoint services for your private services.
+• Interface VPC endpoint services can be configured for cloud services or private services.
+Cloud services are configured as interface VPC endpoint services by the O&M personnel by default.
+However, private services must be configured as interface VPC endpoint services by users.

-Supported cloud services vary in different regions.
+Supported cloud services vary by region.
 For details, see the services that can be configured on the management console.

-This section describes how to configure a VPC endpoint service (interface type) from your private service and how to manage it.
+This section describes how to configure your private service as an interface VPC endpoint service and how to manage it.

 Table 1 Management of VPC endpoint services